 The first step in this recipe is to squeeze the juice if you have access to fresh fruit.
 This is a great time to cut a lime wheel while the lime is still intact.

 The next step is to measure the white rum, maraschino liqueur and simple syrup.
 Although the simple syrup is optional, we include the natural sweetener whenever we craft Hemingway Daiquiri cocktails at home.
-We like to use a Japanese jigger to easily achieve accurate measurements.
+We use a Japanese jigger to easily achieve accurate measurements.

 Immediately pour each liquid into a shaker.
 We like to use a Boston Shaker for this step.